tusharsharma5347/StockPredict/README.md

 ## Getting Started
 To get started with StockPredict, follow these steps:

-1. Clone the repository:
+1. Clone the repository
 2. Install dependencies
-3. Run the application:
+3. Run the application

 ## Features:
 - Select from a list of popular stocks to analyze.